signaldatascience/R-curriculum/src/week1/day4/r-functional.md

 Why use `*apply()` instead of loops?
 ------------------------------------

+**Exercise.** Write a function that takes a data frame as input and returns it with its column names modified, where the name of the `n`th column has `_n` appended to the end.

 At times, the usage of loops is inevitable and the most natural way to program something.
 Don't get caught up in trying to code something functionally if a loop seems intuitive.
 In particular, these three use cases are more suitable for loops than for functional programming: